-Lists are one ubiquitous instance of self-referential data definitions.
-With lists, our programming examples become interesting, which is why this chapter introduces them and shows some ways of manipulating them.
-It thus motivates the revision of the design recipe in the next chapter, which explains how to systematically create functions that deal with self-referential data definitions.
+The introduction of lists also spices up the kind of applications we can study.
+While this chapter carefully builds up your intuition with examples, it also motivates the revision of the design recipe in the next chapter, which explains how to systematically create functions that deal with self-referential data definitions.

 Because even good artists would have problems with drawing deeply nested structures, computer scientists resort to box-and-arrow diagrams instead.
-Figure 33 illustrates how to re-arrange the last row of figure 32.
+Figure 45 illustrates how to rearrange the last row of figure 44.
 Each cons structure becomes a separate box.
 If the rest field is too complex to be drawn inside of the box, we draw a bullet instead and a line with an arrow to the box that it contains.
-Depending on how the boxes are arranged you get two kinds of diagrams.
-The first, displayed in the top row of figure 33, lists the boxes in the order in which they are created.
+Depending on how the boxes are arranged, you get two kinds of diagrams.
+The first, displayed in the top row of figure 45, lists the boxes in the order in which they are created.
 The second, displayed in the bottom row, lists the boxes in the order in which they are consed together.
-Hence the second diagram immediately tells you what first would produced when applied to the list, no matter how long the list is.
-For this reason, people tend to prefer the second arrangement.
+Hence the second diagram immediately tells you what first would have produced when applied to the list, no matter how long the list is.
+For this reason, programmers prefer the second arrangement.

 a list of celestial bodies, say, at least all the planets in our solar system;

 a list of items for a meal, for example, steak, french fries, beans, bread, water, Brie cheese, and ice cream; and

 ; A List-of-names is one of: ; – '() ; – (cons String List-of-names) ; interpretation a list of invitees, by last name

 Let’s step back for a moment and take a close look at '() and cons.
 As mentioned, '() is just a constant.
 When compared to constants such as 5 or "this is a string", it looks more like a function name or a variable; but when compared with #true and #false, it should be easy to see that it really is just BSL’s representation for empty lists.